Check out the ticket details for Burning Man Festival 2022

 Burning Man’s main sale is scheduled to take place on March 30, with approximately 10,000 tickets costing $575 (£426) each.
 Registration for this batch begins on March 23 and closes on March 25.

 On August 3, the additional ‘OMG Sale’ will see around 3,000 tickets go up for $575 each.
 You can sign up for this batch between July 27 and July 29.
-This run is only open to those who “have not previously bought tickets through an earlier sale”.
+It is only open to those who “have not previously bought tickets through an earlier sale”.

 Further information about Burning Man 2022’s ticket tier options can be found on the festival’s official website.